ok-Alice/toyota-astar-hackathon/README.md

 for projects see -> components/DataLoader
 for proposals see -> components/TaskBoard

-Create Project will create the project offchain but will not create it onchain so you will see an error when getting the proposals
+Create Project will create the project off-chain but will not create it on-chain so you will see an error when getting the proposals

-Create Proposal will create a proposal offchain but will not create it onchain so you will never see it in the UI since it filters on onchain proposal Ids
+Create Proposal will create a proposal off-chain but will not create it on-chain so you will never see it in the UI since it filters on on-chain proposal Ids